-You negotiated a Quote, you’ve Dispatched and delivered the load, you sent out an Invoice – and hopefully, at the end of this long road, you are going to get paid.
-When a cheque arrives from one of your Customers, you can use the Incoming Payment Wizard to process that payment and match it up with any outstanding Invoices pending for that Customer.
+You negotiated a Quote, you’ve Dispatched and delivered the load, you sent out an Invoice – and hopefully, at the end of this long road, you will get paid.
+When a check arrives from one of your Customers, you can use the Incoming Payment Wizard to process that payment and match it up with any outstanding Invoices pending for that Customer.

 The Incoming Payment Wizard can be found in the Tools section of the left navigation.

 First, select the Customer whose payment you want to process.
-Fill in the Cheque Number, the date the cheque was received, and the Amount of the payment.
+Then, fill in the Check Number, the date the check was received, and the payment amount.

 When you have filled out all the necessary information, click the ‘Next’ button to continue to Step 2.

 Step 2: Select Invoice Batch

 Once you have clicked the ‘next’ button, a (sometimes very short) list will appear showing all the available Invoice batches for the Customer you have selected.
 This will include a default ‘batch’ for stand-alone Invoices, and if you do not use batching, you will want to click on the one available checkbox to proceed.
 If you use Invoice batching, then select the batch that matches the incoming payment.

 Once you have selected one of the batches, a list of outstanding Invoices for the Customer in question will appear below.

 Distribute the incoming payment between the outstanding Invoices by entering the amount to apply towards each Invoice in the ‘Applied’ field.
 The ‘Remaining Balance’ field displays how much of the payment remains unassigned.